-- The President!Master says he can send the UN protocols to the Master.
+- The President Master says he can send the UN protocols to the Master.
 The Raxacoricofallapatorians in "Aliens of London" were defeated mainly because they couldn't receive these codes quickly enough.
 He got them pretty quickly.

 - Contrived Coincidence: The Doctor lampshades his constant encounters with Wilf, suggesting something is forcing them together.
-Turns out it's because Wilfred is the man who "kills" this version of the Doctor.
+The Woman also makes note of it, telling Wilfred he "stands at the heart of coincidence".
+Turns out it's because Wilfred is the man who brings about the death of this version of the Doctor.

-- Crazy Consumption: The Master after he comes back wrong displays wrongness both in how he eats and in what he eats.
+- Crazy Consumption: The Master, after he comes back wrong, displays wrongness both in how he eats and in what he eats.

-- Cryptic Background Reference
+- Cryptic Background Reference:

-- The Doctor is mentioned as possessing something called "The Moment" which is apparently what he unleashed to burn everyone and end the Time War.
+- The Doctor is mentioned as possessing something called "The Moment", which is apparently what he unleashed to burn everyone and end the Time War.

 - Cursed with Awesome: The Master's incomplete resurrection gives him everything you see below under Superpower Lottery.
 Yeah, it burns his life energy, but he replenishes it by eating people, becoming even scarier and more awesome.
-And knowing the Master, having a reason to kill more people is probably a bonus to him.
+Knowing the Master, having a reason to kill more people is probably a bonus to him.

-- Dark Reprise
+- Dark Reprise:

-- Originally, the music in the scene where the Doctor says goodbye to Rose one last time was planned to be a Dark Reprise of "Song for Ten", but was ultimately cut.
+- Originally, the music in the scene where the Doctor says goodbye to Rose one last time was planned to be a Dark Reprise of "Song for Ten" but was ultimately cut.
 Luckily, it made it onto the Specials soundtrack.

 - Death's Hourglass:

-- Delayed Narrator Introduction: The Narrator (credited as such) appears briefly halfway through Part One, and is revealed at the end of the episode as a Time Lord.
+- Delayed Narrator Introduction: The Narrator (credited as such) appears briefly halfway through Part One and is revealed at the end of the episode as a Time Lord.
 He's identified as Rassilon (and Lord President of the Time Lords) in Part Two.

 - Distressed Dude: The Master, the Doctor, and even Wilf get all tied up in this two-parter.